 - Creme fraiche or Greek yogurt, for serving

-- Lower the oven to 350 degrees.
+- Make the tart.
+Preheat the oven to 350ºF and place a rack in the center of the oven.
 In a medium bowl, whisk together the sugar, maple syrup, cream, and flour until smooth.
-Pour this mixture into the cooled tart crust.
-(Note: My tart shell shrunk a little bit, so I did not pour all of the custard into the shell.
-It is a nicely behaved custard in that it doesn’t rise way up and spill all over the place, but I was happy that I, for once, showed restraint and did not pour all of it in because I do think it could have caused a mess.
-Just use your judgement.)
+(Please see notes above regarding quantities if using a 9-inch tart pan.)
+Pour this mixture into the tart shell.
 Bake until the maple cream just sets — it should still jiggle a little — 20 to 25 minutes.
-(Mine took 25 minutes.)
 Let cool.
 Serve sliced with dollops of crème fraiche or Greek yogurt.
 (Store in fridge if making a day in advance.
 Bring to room temperature briefly before serving.)